IBM/community-automation/ansible/roles/request_ocs_local_storage/readme.md

 ## Assumptions:

 - Ansible 2.9 or later installed, with python3.
+- you are logged into the cluster you would like OCS installed on.

 ## Default parameters set in the defaults/main.yml